PatrickJS/cli-book/chapter-two/chapter-two.md

 ###/bin and /bin/hello

-The bin directory contains files whos names represent commands that will be available once the module is installed.
+The bin directory contains files whose names represent commands that will be available once the module is installed.
 In this case, `/bin/hello` will register a command `hello` which you could run like this:

 	PHLMLAMEAD:~$ hello